-- someone receives Carer's Allowance, or the carer's element of Universal Credit, for looking after only one member of the couple; or - only one member of the couple meets the eligibility criteria and the other is registered blind.
+- someone receives Carer's Allowance, a Carer Support Payment, or the carer's element of Universal Credit, for looking after only one member of the couple; or - only one member of the couple meets the eligibility criteria and the other is registered blind.

-&lt;sup>32 The qualifying benefits are Attendance Allowance, the care component of Disability Living Allowance at the highest or middle rate, or the daily living component of Personal Independence Payment at the standard or enhanced rate.
+&lt;sup>38 The qualifying benefits are Attendance Allowance, the care component of Disability Living Allowance at the highest or middle rate, or the daily living component of Personal Independence Payment at the standard or enhanced rate.